ivanklee86/argonap/README.md

 ## Selection

-Projects can be selected by the following CLI options:
+Projects can be selected by the following CLI flags.
+Flags can be used multiple times.
-- `--name` will cause `argonap` to only make changes to the target AppProject.
+- `--name` will cause `argonap` to only make changes to the target AppProject(s).
 - `--label` will only select AppProjects where all labels are matched.
-Labels should be in format `key=value` and be supplied multiple times.
+Labels should be in format `key=value`.
+Using this flag multiple times will select projects that match all specified labels.

 Passing no options will run the command on all projects.